 Hello!
 I am a writer, rhetorician, internet researcher, and Visiting Assistant Professor of Rhetoric in the Rhetoric Program at Hampden-Sydney College.
 Previously, I was an Assistant Professor of English in the Department of English and Foreign Languages at Hampton University.
-I am completing my dissertation in the Department of Writing Studies at the University of Minnesota.
-I serve as a Graduate Instructor in the department’s undergraduate writing program, where I teach a variety of rhetoric and writing intensive courses; While at the University of Minnesota, I also served as a Teaching Fellow with the university’s Osher Lifelong Learning Institute, where I taught social media and digital literacies courses for adult-returning and retired students; and I am a Lecturer of Writing in the Department of English and Philosophy at the University of Wisconsin-Stout, where I teach a range of writing courses.
+I am completing my dissertation in the Department of Writing Studies at the University of Minnesota, where I served as a Graduate Instructor in the department’s undergraduate writing program and taught a variety of rhetoric and writing intensive courses; While at the University of Minnesota, I also served as a Teaching Fellow with the university’s Osher Lifelong Learning Institute, where I taught social media and digital literacies courses for adult-returning and retired students.

 I have served on many curriculum committees, and I have developed several courses both alone and with colleagues.
 I enjoy thinking about pedagogy and practical teaching methodologies.
 I am especially interested in how to integrate or liberate writing courses from contemporary technologies.

 This space is my teaching portfolio.
 You will find collected materials I have developed, revised, and located for use in the variety of rhetoric and writing courses I teach.
 I am continually developing and reconsidering the ways in which I interact with and teach my students.